MicrosoftDocs/microsoft-365-community/Community/large-lists-large-libraries-in-SharePoint.md

 | Created | Date | Yes
 | Created By | Person | Yes

+Default view of folders could be in batches of something like 30-50.
+And definitely less than 5000.

+> **Folders, Document Sets**
+>Remember, folders count as items when calculating the threshold.

 The model will work great for years.
 Each folder acts as sort of a reset on the Item Limit Threshold for the default view.
 New folderless flat-Views can easily be created using the columns you've indexed.